 First and foremost, Mombasa packages are simply a packaged experience and stay at a resort on the Kenyan coast.
 Now, there are various aspects to your stay and experience at any resort.
 The first item of consideration when looking at a package to the coast is transportation.
 How exactly are you going to get there?

 Finally, as we conclude on the matter of transportation, the third alternative is using your own means to get to the coast.
 This will reduce the overall cost of the package but transport is all on you.
+Undecided on whether to fly or use the train for your Mombasa vacation?
+Here are all the details you need.

 Accommodation simply means, at least in this case, your sleeping arrangement at the resort.
 There are several types of accommodation options namely, single rooms, double rooms, triple rooms, family rooms, and suites and villas.
 Single rooms allow for only one person to occupy the room at a time.
-Double rooms allow for two people to occupy a room at a time.
-Usually, a couple.
+Double rooms allow for two people to occupy a room at a time, usually, a couple.
 Triple rooms allow for three beds and hence three people in a room.
 Family rooms are flexible accommodation tailored for medium to large families.
 Suites and villas usually involve renting out an entire house instead of just a room.

 Worth noting is that kids below 12 years of age are allowed to share any of the rooms listed above with a parent(s) at a discounted rate.
 More on this later.